8th Annual Long Range Shooting Competition: The Least Known Happening Event of Pakistan

 Qambar Shahdadkot is a district that shares its borders with the district of Larkana and almost at the border of Baluchistan.
 As we reach our final destination by almost noon, to a venue that is like a valley tucked in between small hills, after a dramatic turn of a small patch of dirt road right off a very well constructed highway, the entire venue just appeared from nowhere.
 A huge plain ground stretching for miles surrounded by small hills and tents put up for the shooters and the entire shooting range just appeared from simply nowhere.
 The sight was just breathtaking.
 The terrain interspersed with sounds of competing shooters guns fire and the hospitality tents to facilitate the competitors and visitors alike was initially a lot to take in.

-The Saturday, December 21st was the first day of the competition when the shooters from all over the country came to check their sights and got used to the conditions.
+The Saturday, December 21st was the first day of the shooting competition when the shooters from all over the country came to check their sights and got used to the conditions.
 With excellent weather that became pretty chilly as the day went by, the shooter along with their spotters set their sights on the targets they were assigned some 800 meters away.
 We came to know that there is the furthest long-range shooting in Pakistan.
 Before this, the longest used to be 300 meters.
 After the end of the day, we were taken to a tent city that was set up to accommodate the shooters and other crew.
 The facilities were immaculate.
 The tents were as luxurious as they could get and the food that was being served all through the day was amazing.
 Bonfires were set up at the campsite and all the shooters huddled near the bonfire for chitchat.
 Later there were spectacular fireworks.
 Later in the evening all the shooters and the event organizers huddled together in a large tent for the draws for the main event that would be held the next day on Sunday.

-The main event began very early in the morning where all 44 top class shooters from Pakistan and abroad got together to compete for an event that is of the highest difficulty.
+The main event of the shooting competition began very early in the morning where all 44 top class shooters from Pakistan and abroad got together to compete for an event that is of the highest difficulty.
 The rounds began in the morning around 10 am and the whole valley started to echo to the sounds of high-powered rifles being fired.
 It was a totally carnival atmosphere where people from all across came together to witness the event.
 We also learnt that this event was highly popular and very prestigious amongst the shooting community.
 Big names such as Sardar Muhammad Jamal Khan Leghari, Syed ZarrarHyder Shah, FahadWazeer, MehfoozUrsani, Dr. Faisal Haq, Obaid Ibrahim, Syed Iftikhar Shah, Abdullah Zafar, Osama Zafar, Maj General Zafar ul Haque, Pir Shabir, Syed Shayaan Shah, Muhammad Asif, Mian Noor Muhammad, Mian Muhammad Aslam, MianRafique Ahmed, MianAftab Ahmed Khan, Imran Khan, Mohsin Nawaz, Abdul Rahman, Omar Yousuf Zai, EisaHyder Khan, Aneed Jatoi, Bilal Mushtaque, Zahoor Ahmed Soomro, Dr. Shafqat, Colonel Junaid Khan, Brig Noor ul Hasan, Colonel Asad, FarooqueNizamani, Aneed Jatoi, Muhammad Ahmed Nizamani, Ishrat Pervaiz Chandio, Junaid Khan Shinwari, Faqir Main Abdul Haq also known as MianMitho, Aslam Chandio, Ibrahim Khan Khoso, Shahzad Noor, Noor Zaman, AyazKhoso, Ghulam Mustafa, Muhammad Hussam Khan Chandio, Nawabzada Abdul Munnim Khan Chandio, Syed Asif Kamal Shah, NawabzadaRehan Khan Chandio, NawabzadaBurhan Khan Chandio, Muhammad Durrani, Commander Noor were among the prominent shooters present and you could see the tension to perform on everyone’s face but also there was such an amazing display of camaraderie where each competitor was also helping the other in their quest to win the event.

 As the event went on, toward the latter part of the afternoon there were 5 finalists and now the target was set even further for the final round on top of a hill some 1,000 meters away.
 With darkness closing and the wind picking up it became even more difficult to get to the target.